 According to the New York Times, most physical activity counts about the same – whether it’s a bunch of 2-minute walks or a few 10-minute walks.
 The CDC also agrees that “[a]ll amounts of aerobic activity count toward meeting the key guidelines if they are performed at moderate or vigorous intensity.”
 As long as you’re exercising 3 or more days a week, you’re hitting your minimum requirements.
 (Hitting 150-minutes in one day and then being completely sedentary the other 6 would be problematic)

-Again, the key is ensuring that you’re getting moderate-intensity activity during your shorter walks.
-Even if you can’t hit a brisk walking pace for all of your walks, try to work in some intense walks to balance out those slow walks that you’re able to fit in your schedule.
+The key is ensuring that you’re actually doing moderate-intensity activity during your shorter walks.
+Even if you can’t hit a brisk walking pace all the time due to time constraints, try to work in some intense walks to balance out those slow walks that you’re able to fit in your schedule.

 Every step counts